Skip to content

 Status Connection state: Connected (active tunnel), Partial (one direction working), No Connection (tunnel not established)

-Path How traffic reaches the peer: Direct (peer-to-peer) or Transit (relayed through another machine)
+Path How traffic reaches the peer: Direct (peer-to-peer) or Transit (relayed through another machine, with the transit IP shown)

 Terminal